 The Woodstock and Monterey Pop films offer quite a flash from the past, but if you want to know how much and how fast the culture changed during the sixties, step back just a few more years and watch The T.A.M.I.
 Show and The Big T.N.T.
 Show.
-Filmed in 1964 and 1965, respectively, and set to be reissued December 2nd on a two-disc Blu-ray set, these seminal black-and-white concert films contain hints of what was to come; but they also find rock stars performing in suits and ties while go-go dancers gyrate behind them and teenage girls scream in the audience.
+Filmed in 1964 and 1965, respectively, and being reissued on a two-disc Blu-ray set, these seminal black-and-white concert films contain hints of what was to come; but they also find rock stars performing in suits and ties while go-go dancers gyrate behind them and teenage girls scream in the audience.
 The incredibly diverse music, which suggests just how big an umbrella the rock genre had become, is occasionally banal but more often memorable.

 The list of stars and soon-to-be stars involved with these shows is large.
-The performers includes numerous artists who wound up in the Rock ’n’ Roll Hall of Fame, and the house band for some of The T.A.M.I.
+The performers include numerous artists who wound up in the Rock ’n’ Roll Hall of Fame, and the house band for some of The T.A.M.I.
 Show acts is the aggregation of L.A. studio musicians known as the Wrecking Crew, which included such future luminaries as Leon Russell and Glen Campbell.
 Among the go-go dancers are Teri Garr and Toni Basil, and even the audiences contain future stars, such as director John Landis and singer David Cassidy, both of whom were then in seventh grade, and Frank Zappa.
 Phil Spector helped produce The Big T.N.T.
 Show.

 The T.A.M.I.
 Show—whose acronym variously stood for Teenage Awards Music International and Teen Age Music International—includes some schlock and strangeness.
 Jan and Dean, who serve as announcers, come off as second-rate Smothers Brothers—except when they’re singing, when they come off as second-rate Beach Boys; and sets by Gerry and the Pacemakers and Billy J. Kramer and the Dakotas offer little but British Invasion memories.
 There’s a rather bizarre moment when Chuck Berry’s performance of “Maybellene” suddenly segues into Gerry and the Pacemakers’ rendition of the same song.